 -All prop weapons must be peace bonded and approved.

 -All weapons must be non-working and peace bonded.
 No functioning projectile weapons – including water pistols, silly-string guns, and ping-pong pistols.
 Bladed weapons must be cased or sheathed at all times

 -You may surprise the audience, but NEVER SURPRISE THE JUDGES/CHAIR.

 -By registering for the Cosplay contest, all participants agree to allow MaricopaCon to use their images for promotional purposes, both photographs and video.

 MaricopaCon is Arizona's first kickstarted gaming convention.
 It started at Jason's house and was held there the first two years.
 The third year brought about the Kickstarter project and a public venue.
-This is the fifth year at a public venue and it is all made possible by the kickstarter supporters and GMs.
+This is the 6th year at a public venue and it is all made possible by the kickstarter supporters and GMs.
 We specialize in small and cozy feel with a chill atmosphere.
 MaricopaCon brings together many of the local game designers who have had many successful kickstarted projects of their own!